 1. Acetic Acid Lowers Blood Sugar

 How does acetic acid do this?
 Scientists believe the compound interferes with the digestive enzymes in the guts that break apart the chemical bonds of sugar and starches.
 This prolongs the time it takes the body to break down the meal into blood sugar, thus preventing a sugar rush.
 Too much sugar in a single meal can eventually lead to insulin resistance.
-While diabetes may be associated with the heart and blood, the issue, as you can see, originates in the guts.
+While diabetes may be associated with the heart and blood, the issue, as you can see, originates in the gut.

 2. Apple Cider Vinegar Reduces Body Fat